dlang/DIPs/DIPs/13NNN-WGB.md

 f(fwd(s));  // move
 f(fwd(S()); // move
 ```
-and have no extra copies are made as a side effect of this forwarding
+and have no extra copies or moves are made as a side effect of this forwarding
 process.